vikyol/aws-tags/README.md

 ## Deploying the Solution!

-This solution is deployed in your default region.
+This solution is deployed by using [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html).
+It has two independent components:
+- aws-tags-stack: automated tagging feature, inherits tags from the principal who created it.
+- aws-session-stack: (experimental) stores session tags in DynamoDb and applies them when tagging resources.

 The session handler is also deployed to us-east-1 as it hosts the global STS endpoint.
 STS:AssumeRole* events are handled by this region and the tags are stored in your default region.
 ```
 python3 -m venv .env`